lazissey/Project-Management/Final Papers/TEMPLATE.md

 Lazaro Esquivel, SU2023, https://github.com/lazissey

-### Abstract

 [Comment_1]: <> (begin your text here)

-Sexual Health is a complex and nuanced subject in the United States for as long as public education has been concerned over.
-In recent years, it has reached a fever pitch, with state legislatures waging partisan battles over health access and educational policy, that attempts to cement Americans into two binary camps with no in-between with closely related topics such as abortion access, gender-affirming care, and LBGTQ+ education.
-Concerning K-12 education however, the fight is a quieter one, but one that is arguably just a fierce of a battle.
-This project attempts to address gaps in primarily United States sexual health education and versions offered abroad among college-aged undergraduate students, and to understand why students lack adequate sexual health education which empowers them to make safe and informed decisions.
-The scope will be kept on campus at the University of Illinois at Urbana-Champaign and expand elsewhere across colleges universities as the project is established.

 [Comment_2]: <> (An example of a reference in paper text, cite in Reference list -- see Comment 8)